rgitrepo/kubernetes-beginner-to-pro/docs/day11/tracing-and-profiling.md

 ## **2. What is Tracing?**

 Tracing in the context of software development refers to tracking the execution of a function or a sequence of functions to understand how much time each part of the code takes to execute.
 This can help identify performance bottlenecks and improve system efficiency.
 Tracing is mostly used by developers.
+Over 90% of tracing requires external code to be injected for it to trace.

 ### **2.1.
 Jaeger: A Popular Tracing Tool**
 One of the most widely used tools for tracing is **Jaeger**.
 Jaeger is used for monitoring and troubleshooting microservices-based distributed systems.
 It allows you to monitor how requests propagate through different services and how long each part of the system takes to respond.